robjameva/colorado-itinerary/README.md

 ## Overview

-The bachelor party starts off in the mountains from *February 24th - March 1st* We will be staying in Idaho Springs, CO at the mountain house [Airbnb](https://abnb.me/MNlRSeE16ub) During this part of the trip we will be:
+The bachelor party starts off in the mountains from *February 24th - March 1st* We will be staying in Idaho Springs, CO at the mountain house <a href="https://abnb.me/MNlRSeE16ub" target="_blank">Airbnb</a>
+During this part of the trip we will be:
 - Ski/Snowboarding
 - Hitting the casinos [in Blackhawk](https://www.google.com/maps/dir/Idaho+Springs,+Colorado/Black+Hawk,+Colorado/@39.7796953,-105.4908333,13.28z/data=!4m14!4m13!1m5!1m1!1s0x876ba525c91b6e55:0xfb9e9ae2915f3f68!2m2!1d-105.5136081!2d39.7424881!1m5!1m1!1s0x876bbc7a8ccbb8fb:0x4935b9a9c9693666!2m2!1d-105.4938853!2d39.7969322!3e0)